School and college leaders to hold national strike ballot for first time

 Geoff Barton, general secretary of the ASCL, said: “ASCL has never before formally balloted at a national level and this is clearly a very significant step.

+The ASCL represents more than 23,000 leaders of primary, secondary and post-16 education from across the UK – including roles such as headteachers and multi-academy trust chief executives.

-The ASCL said an executive committee of senior elected members met on Wednesday afternoon and voted unanimously in favour of the ballot.
+In a statement confirming the ballot, the union said an executive committee of senior elected members met on Wednesday afternoon and voted unanimously in favour of the vote.

-In a statement, the organisation said the vote will be held at a date to be fixed in the summer term, with any resulting strike action expected to take place during the autumn term.
+The organisation added that the ballot will be held at a date to be fixed in the summer term, with any resulting strike action expected to take place during the autumn term.

 Mr Barton said: “We have made every effort to resolve this matter through negotiations prior to reaching this point.